erincatto/box2c/docs/migration.md

 b2ShapeId shapeId = b2CreatePolygonShape(bodyId, &shapeDef, &box);
 ```

-So basically v2.4 shapes are no longer shapes, they are *primitives* with no inheritance (of course).
+So basically v2.4 shapes are no longer shapes, they are *primitives* or *geometry* with no inheritance (of course).
 This freed the term _shape_ to be used where _fixture_ was used before.
 In v3.0 the shape definition is generic and there are different functions for creating each shape type, such as `b2CreateCircleShape` or `b2CreateSegmentShape`.

 Again notice the structure initialization with `b2DefaultShapeDef()`.
 Unfortunately we cannot have meaningful definitions with zero initialization.
 You must initialize your structures.